simpleiot/simpleiot/docs/security.md

 Devices can also communicate via HTTP and use a simple auth token.
 Eventually may want to switch to JWT or something similiar to what NATS uses.

+NOTE, it is important to set an auth token -- otherwise there is no restriction on accessing the device API.

 ## NATS

 Currently devices communicating via NATS use a common auth token.
 It would be